svenluijten/emote-cli/README.md

 [![Code Climate][ico-codeclimate]][link-codeclimate]
 [![StyleCI][ico-styleci]][link-styleci]

-Emoji at your fingertips! ☜(⌒▽⌒)☞ See all the emoji available in this package [here](data/emoji.json).
+Emoji at your fingertips! ᕕ( ᐛ )ᕗ See all the emoji available in this package [here](data/emoji.json).

 ## Installation